geeves/setlist-generator/README.md

 ### Prerequisites

 - Lexicon https://www.lexicondj.com/index
-- Lexicon must be running, and you must turn on API mode to be able to connect.
+- Lexicon must be running, and you must turn on API mode to be able to connect and install your tracks.
 - You can enable the API in the Lexicon settings under Integrations.

 ### Getting Started